Invariants for critical dimension groups and permutation-Hermite equivalence

 This of course preserves the entries that are zero-divisors in the ring $\Z_d$, whose locations are unmoved.
 It also preserve the ideals the elements generate, e.g., there are the same number of zeros in the new element as in the original, the same number that are divisible by any prime $p$ that divides $d$ as in the original, etc.

 The upshot is that there is no group structure (except when $n=2$) on the equivalence classes, but instead a union of actions of various groups.

-When $n = 2$, $B_a$ is PH-equivalent to $ B_a'$ iff $aa' \equiv 1 \mod d$; this is easy, and can be done directly, since we are dealing only with the transposition matrix.
-For $n > 2$, if each of the $a_i$ is {\it not\/} relatively prime to $d$, then the equivalence class is simply the set of permutations of the entries, that is, via the action of $S_{n-1}$---in this case, there is an obvious normal form, just arrange them monotonically.
+When $n = 2$, $B_a$ is PH-equivalent to $ B_{a'}$ iff $aa' \equiv 1 \mod d$; this is easy, and can be done directly, since we are dealing only with the transposition matrix.
+For $n > 2$, if each of the $a_i$ is {\it not\/} relatively prime to $d$, then the equivalence class is simply the set of permutations of the entries, that is, via the action of $S_{n-1}$---in this case, there is an obvious normal form, arranged monotonically.

 If $a_i$ are all relatively prime to $d$, then the action is given by permutations and a twisted multiplication by each of the $a_i^{-1}$ modulo $d$; it looks like these should generate a larger orbit, but they don't.
 (So if all $a_i = -1$, it is not equivalent to anything else.)
 The orbit consists of $\brcs{(-a_1 a_j^{-1}, \dots, a_{j}^{-1}, \dots, -a_{n-1}a_j^{-1})}$, together with $(a_i)$ itself, and all their permutations.